The 3 Best Pillows to Keep You on Your Back (In 2026)

 Make sure to use this pillow with a leg elevation pillow (2 recommendations below) to prevent your spine from pulling out of alignment when you sleep!

-2. Back to Beauty Head Cradle – Runner-Up
+2. Back to Beauty Head Cradle – Best Anti-Wrinkle Pillow for Back Sleeping

 • Size – 15″ x 5.5″ x 12″